James, Lingard & the Man Utd outcasts who could be key to late-window signings | Goal.com

 James, Lingard & the Man Utd outcasts who could be key to late-window signings

-The lack of new arrivals at Manchester United over the course of the summer window continues to dominate the headlines at Old Trafford as the transfer deadline begins to loom.
+The lack of new signings at Manchester United over the course of the summer transfer window continues to dominate the headlines at Old Trafford as deadline day looms.

-What should be equally concerning, however, is United's failure to negotiate moves away for a number of their fringe players, whose departures could have in turn helped fund the Red Devils' summer spending.
+What should be equally concerning, however, is the club's failure to negotiate exits for a number of fringe players, whose departures could have paved the way for more arrivals.

 Wednesday's night's Carabao Cup win over Brighton illustrated the point perfectly.

-United put in a sluggish performance on the south coast, with a number of players in Ole Gunnar Solskjaer's line-up considered surplus this season, particularly if they are able to get a couple of signings over the line themselves.
+United put in a sluggish performance on the south coast with a team full of players that have been deemed surplus to requirements this season.

-No more so was that the case than with Diogo Dalot, who was the surprise inclusion at the Amex Stadium having made just one first-team appearance since March.
+For example, Diogo Dalot had made just one first-team appearance since March.

-Having once been tipped by Jose Mourinho to follow in Gary Neville's footsteps and become an iconic right-back at Old Trafford, Dalot has failed to convince when given opportunities under Solskjaer, and the club would not be upset to see him leave.
+Having once been tipped by Jose Mourinho to follow in Gary Neville's footsteps and become an iconic right-back at Old Trafford, Dalot has failed to convince when given opportunities under Ole Gunnar Solskjaer and United would be more than willing to let him go.

-The 21-year-old is not only behind Aaron Wan-Bissaka in the pecking order but also Timothy Fosu-Mensah; a player that even the most optimistic United fan believed would never play for the first team again 12 months ago.
+The 21-year-old is not only behind Aaron Wan-Bissaka in the pecking order but also Timothy Fosu-Mensah – a player that even the most optimistic of United fans believed would never play for the first team again.

-There is also excitement around teenage full-back Ethan Laird while Brandon Williams is naturally right-footed and may be more suited to playing there than on the left.
+There is also excitement around teenage full-back Ethan Laird, while Brandon Williams is naturally right-footed and may be more suited to playing on his favoured side than on the left.

-Another who was given the opportunity to shine at the Amex Stadium was Daniel James, but the Wales international again flattered to deceive before being replaced midway through the second half.
+Another reserve given the opportunity to shine at the Amex Stadium was Daniel James, but the Wales international again flattered to deceive before being replaced midway through the second half.

-After his fast start to life at United last season, James has struggled to truly establish himself and is seemingly beginning to lack confidence.
+After his fast start to life at United last season, James has struggled to truly establish himself and is now lacking confidence.

-Hints of a potential departure were previously shot down during the January transfer window, but shoudl United sign the winger they want in the coming days - be that Jadon Sancho, Ousmane Dembele or someone else - then James would see his playing time restricted even further.
+Talk of a potential departure were previously shot down during the January transfer window, but should United sign the winger they want in the coming days – be that Jadon Sancho, Ousmane Dembele or someone else – then James would see his playing time restricted even further.

 The third player to make it onto the pitch against Brighton who could yet be moved on was Jesse Lingard, who had impressed against Luton Town in the previous round but was relegated to the bench against the Seagulls.